 With respect to the Remediation Notification, QGN engaged in discussions with IMA during which QGN asserted that a number of the remediation measures, including the removal of the landfills, and the timeframes for implementation were not appropriate and requested that the Remediation Notification be withdrawn.
 In response, in February 2011, IMA issued a revised Remediation Notification (the "Revised Remediation Notification") providing for further site analysis by QGN, including further study of the integrity of the landfills.
 The Revised Remediation Notification did not include a requirement to remove the landfills; however, it did not foreclose the possibility of such requirement.
 QGN has responded to the Revised Remediation Notification providing further information regarding the remediation measures, and is in discussions with the Institute of Environment and Waste Management ("INEMA"), successor to IMA, to seek agreement on an appropriate remediation plan.
 In mid-2011, QGN, consistent with the Revised Remediation Notice, began an additional site investigation and capped the two active landfills.
 In 2012, QGN drained the waste pond.
 During the third quarter of 2013, INEMA approved, in writing, the first step in QGN's proposed remediation plans, the installation of a trench drain to capture and treat groundwater at the site.
-QGN expects to begin construction of the trench drain in early 2014 and to continue discussions with INEMA concerning the resolution of the fine.
+Construction of the trench drain began during the first quarter of 2014 and is expected to be completed by the end of the first quarter of 2015.
+In June 2014, QGN formally submitted to INEMA a technical report, including a remediation plan for the site and a proposed agreement regarding the fine and QGN's ongoing obligations at the site.
+In July 2014, an initial meeting was held with INEMA to review and discuss the report and the proposed agreement.
+Following the initial meeting, QGN provided additional information requested by INEMA and continues to engage in discussions with INEMA regarding the proposed agreement.

-As a result of the foregoing events, the Company accrued approximately \$3 million in 2009 and \$4.8 million in 2010 for remediation, fines and related costs.
-Since 2009, the costs of remediation activities and foreign exchange rate changes have reduced the accrual by approximately \$3.8 million, to a current amount of \$4.0 million.
+As a result of the foregoing events, the Company accrued approximately \$3.0 million in 2009 and \$4.8 million in 2010 for remediation, fines and related costs.
+Since 2009, the costs of remediation activities and foreign exchange rate changes have reduced the accrual by approximately \$4.7 million, to a current amount of \$3.1 million.
 As a result of INEMA's approval of the first step in QGN's remediation plans, the Company does not believe that it will be required to remove the landfills.
 However, it remains reasonably possible that INEMA will require such removal, and the Company could be unsuccessful in appealing such decision.
 The Company estimates the cost of such landfill removal would be in the range of \$30 million to \$50 million.